ich777/docker-openvpn-client/README.md

  * `VPN_AUTH` - As above (-a) provide authentication to vpn server
  * `VPNPORT` - As above (-p) setup port forwarding (See NOTE below)
  * `GROUPID` - Set the GID for the vpn
+ * `CONNECTED_CONTAINERS` - Set up a listen socket for other containers to be notified wehn the container is restarted
+ * `PING_IP` - If empty, no ping check is done (make sure the IP is reachable, container is restarted if ping check fails - this is only working when container is started with `--restart=unless-stopped`)
+ * `PING_INTERVAL` - Set the ping check interval in seconds

  **NOTE**: optionally supports additional variables starting with the same name, IE `VPNPORT` also will work for `VPNPORT_2`, `VPNPORT_3`... `VPNPORT_x`, etc.